THEWHITEBOY503/TM-ImageClassifier/README.md

 ![ezgif com-optimize-2](https://user-images.githubusercontent.com/28698926/233752410-95c8e571-ed3b-40e9-9f18-b9711a1e23f2.gif)
 (Note-- in this example the server (right side) is being run on a Ubuntu VM running inside my MacBook Pro on Parallels, while the left side is just the terminal from macOS)

-## To-do
+## To-do (Python classifier back-end)
-- (Done!)
+- [x] (Done!)
 Merge web server and classification script into one .py file
-- Make function to upload image directly to classifier
+- [x] ~~Make function to upload image directly to classifier~~ -- Technically, this task belongs to the Java front-end.
+Nonetheless, I did it.
-	- Perferrably this would be done with the same POST request, but otherwise just make it SFTP it or something to the server then run the POST request
+	- ~~Perferrably this would be done with the same POST request, but otherwise just make it SFTP it or something to the server then run the POST request~~
+	- I ended up just making an SFTP upload for the Java front-end, because I can't for the life of me figure out how to upload an image with POST.
+My best bet would be to encode the image in base64, send it to the server, and have the server decode the base64.
+That's what ChatGPT suggested, anyways.